Michy Batshuayi: How it all went wrong for €40m Chelsea benchwarmer | Goal.com

 Batshuayi subsequently enjoyed a positive six-month spell at Crystal Palace but he is now back at Chelsea struggling for game time, having seen just 19 minutes of Premier League action so far this season.

-Instead, it will be Paco Alcacer leading the Dortmund attack against Barcelona on Tuesday night, while Batshuayi is likely to be on the Chelsea bench at Mestalla.
+Instead, it will be Paco Alcacer leading the Dortmund attack against Barcelona on Tuesday night, while Batshuayi is likely to be on the Chelsea bench at Stamford Bridge.

 Everton expressed an interest in signing the former Marseille man during the summer but they too were put off by the Blues' valuation of Batshuayi, even though it has now fallen to €40m (£35m/$44m).